Statistics for Corpus Linguists

 Abstract

-This section covers some essential concepts from probability theory, such as the concept of probability, probability distributions, and exepectations.
+This section covers some essential concepts from probability theory.

 Recommended reading